exercism/java/exercises/practice/queen-attack/.approaches/difference-comparison/content.md

 ## Explanation

-1. **Constructor**:
+### Constructor

 The constructor takes two `Queen` objects, `queen1` and `queen2`, and stores them as instance variables after validating the following conditions:

-   - If either queen is `null`.
+- Either queen is `null`.
-   - If both queens occupy the same position.
+- Both queens occupy the same position.

 If either of these conditions is true, an exception is thrown.

-2. **Method (`canQueensAttackOneAnother`)**:
+### `canQueensAttackOneAnother` Method

 This method calculates the row and column differences between the two queens and checks the following conditions:

-   - If the row difference is zero (the queens are on the same row).
+- The row difference is zero (the queens are on the same row).
-   - If the column difference is zero (the queens are on the same column).
+- The column difference is zero (the queens are on the same column).
-   - If the row and column differences are equal (the queens are on the same diagonal).
+- The row and column differences are equal (the queens are on the same diagonal).

 If any of these conditions are true, the method returns `true`, indicating that the queens can attack each other.